miekg/dns/README.markdown

 function for it.
 For instance I'm pondering if a zone-like structure should be implemented in the library.

+Goals:
+* KISS;
+* Small API;
+* If its easy to code in Go, don't make a function of it.

 Features:

 * UDP/TCP queries, IPv4 and IPv6;
-* RFC 1035 zone file parsing.
+* RFC 1035 zone file parsing;
+* Fast:
-* Fast, reply speed should be around 30K qps (Faster hardware, even more qps).
-Parsing RRs (zonefiles) goes with 25K RR/s.
-This is expected to be optimized further.
+    * reply speed around 30K qps (Faster hardware -> more qps);
+    * Parsing RRs (zone files) with 25K RR/s;
+    * This is expected to be optimized further.
 * Client and server side programming (mimicking the http package);
 * Asynchronous queries for client and server;
 * DNSSEC;
 * EDNS0;
 * AXFR/IXFR;
 * TSIG;
-* DNS name compression;
+* DNS name compression.

-Sample programs can be found in the `_examples` directory.
+Sample programs can be found in the `examples` directory.
 They can be build with: `make examples` (after the dns package has been installed)

-See this [mini howto](http://www.miek.nl/blog/archives/2012/01/23/super-short_guide_to_getting_q/index.html) to get things going.
+See this [mini howto](http://www.miek.nl/blog/archives/2012/01/23/super-short_guide_to_getting_q/index.html) to get things going (including Go itself).

 Have fun!

 Miek Gieben  -  2010-2012 - miek@miek.nl

 ## Supported RFCs

+All of them:

 * 103{4,5}  - DNS standard
 * 1982 - Serial Arithmetic